 How do we ensure accuracy of data?

-We endeavour to ensure that personal data we hold is accurate and up to date.
+We endeavor to ensure that personal data we hold is accurate and up to date.
 We will check the accuracy of any personal data at point of collection, through our double opt in process.

 At the footer of all our marketing communications, we include a link to our communication preferences page.
 Here, you can contact us and inform of any rectifications.